daniyal-dev075/Quiz-App/README.md

 # 📚 Flutter Quiz App

 A beautifully designed and interactive Flutter Quiz App powered by Firebase.
-Users can sign up, log in using email and password, attempt a 10-question timed quiz, and view their final score at the end.
+Users can sign up, log in using email and password, upload a profile picture, attempt a 10-question timed quiz, and view their final score at the end.
 The app uses `Provider` for efficient state management.

 ---

 ## 🚀 Features

 - 👤 **Email & Password Authentication** (via Firebase Auth)
+- 🖼️ **Profile Image Picker** during Sign Up (Gallery)
+- ☁️ **Image Upload to Firebase Storage**
+- 📂 **User Profile Data + Image URL stored in Firestore**
+- 🧭 **Drawer Navigation** with user's profile picture and email
 - 📝 **Real-time Questions** fetched from Firebase Firestore
 - ⏱️ **15-second Timer** per question with visual progress and color transition
 - ✅ **Instant Feedback** after selecting an answer or when time runs out